Kathy Chism: Early life and education

-Born in Aurora, Illinois, Chism moved to Mississippi and attended Myrtle High School in Union County.
+Born in Aurora, Illinois on August 22, 1957, Chism moved to Mississippi and attended Myrtle High School in Union County.
 After graduating, she attended Northeast Community College and Itawamba Community College.

 Career

-Chism has as a realtor, auctioneer, and business owner.
+Chism works as a realtor, auctioneer, and business owner.

 In 2019, she ran for a Mississippi State Senator for the 3rd district, which includes portions of Benton, Ponotoc, and Union counties.
 She got 50.8% percent of the vote in the Republican primary runoff and 75.3% in the general election; she assumed office on January 7, 2020.

-For the 2024 session, she serves on the Enrolled Bills, Ethics, Executive Contingent Fund, Investigative State Offices, Labor, and State Library committees.
+For the 2026 session, she sits on the Enrolled Bills, Ethics, Executive Contingent Fund, Investigative State Offices, Labor, and State Library committees.

 Political positions

 Chism has advocated for improvements regarding Mississippi's public education system.
 Prior to taking her seat, she called for a salary increase for public educators, a statewide public pre-K, and more opportunities for career and technical programs.

 In 2020, she filed a bill that would require health insurance agencies to help cover health care costs for hearing-impaired children.
-The bill died in committee.
 She filed an amicus brief against medical marijuana to the Mississippi Supreme Court and later voted against a separate senate bill creating a medical marijuana program.
-She voted against an economic development project for northern Mississippi.
+She voted against an economic development project located in northern Mississippi that would have developed electric batteries.
 She voted against early in-person voting legislation.

-She was against changing the Mississippi State Flag.
 Chism was one of 14 senators to vote against the bill to change the Mississippi flag, arguing the people of Mississippi should be allowed to vote on the decision.

+In early 2025, she was commended for authoring a resolution to save a local meteorologist team.
+Later that year, she introduced a resolution to call on Mississippi law enforcement agencies to partner with the U.S. Immigration and Customs Enforcement.

 Personal life

-Chism is a member of Union County Women, National Realtors Association, N. E. Board of Realtors, Republican Party Mississippi, and Mississippi Auctioneer.
-She is married and has one child and four grandchildren.
+Chism is married and has one child and four grandchildren.
 She is a Baptist.